Q. What does Comic Relief do?

 Over the years we’ve inspired a lot of people who don’t normally ‘do’ charity to, well, do charity.
 The support we’ve had from so many friends has always blown us away – and still does today.

-All the money raised by the public is spent by Comic Relief to help poor and disadvantaged people in the UK and the world’s poorest countries.
+All the money raised by the public is spent by Comic Relief to help poor and disadvantaged people in the UK and the world’s poorest communities.

 You can find out about this work in our How We Help section.